-Waukegan Car Accident Attorneys
+Waukegan Car Accident Lawyer

-Waukegan car accident attorneys at Rosenfeld Injury Lawyers understand that a car crash takes only moments to occur, while the amount of time the victim needs to recover from injuries often takes months or years to heal completely.
-In some incidences, the serious injuries are permanent and change the victim's life forever.
+Waukegan car accident attorneys at Rosenfeld Injury Lawyers, LLC understand that a car crash takes only moments to occur, while the time the victim needs to recover from injuries often takes months or years to heal completely.
+In some incidents, serious injuries are permanent and change the victim's life forever.

-Maintaining Waukegan's Red Light Program
+Maintaining Waukegan's Red-Light Program

-The original red light cameras were first installed in Waukegan in 2008 along Green Bay Rd. and other areas in the community at locations with very high accident rates.
+The original red-light cameras were first installed in Waukegan in 2008 along Green Bay Rd. and other areas in the community at locations with very high automobile accident rates.

-The pact between Waukegan and RedSpeed Illinois - based in Lombard – was recently renewed to maintain existing cameras already installed at four intersections in the city.
-Many officials throughout Chicagoland indicate that the red light camera system continues to be “fairly successful” at minimizing the frequency of crossroad crashes since each one was installed years ago.
+The pact between Waukegan and RedSpeed Illinois - based in Lombard – was recently renewed to maintain existing cameras installed at four city intersections.
+Many officials throughout Chicagoland indicate that the red light camera system continues to be 'fairly successful' in minimizing the frequency of crossroad crashes since each one was installed years ago.

-In 2014, the Chicago Tribune commissioned a study that showed an increase of more than 22 percent in the number of rear-end accidents occurring with injuries at these locations.
+In 2014, the Chicago Tribune commissioned a study that showed an increase of more than 22% in the number of rear-end accidents occurring with injuries at these locations.

 Recovering Compensation for Injuries Sustained in a Waukegan Car Accident

-If accident victims can prove that other parties are at fault for the accident, they are likely entitled to receive financial compensation for their injuries, damages, and losses.
+If Waukegan car accident victims can prove that other parties are at fault for the crash, they will likely receive financial compensation for their injuries, damages, and losses.

 - Lost wages caused by time away from work